-Cooperation involves several important skills such as sharing, taking turns and following instructions from others.
+Cooperation involves several important skills like sharing, taking turns and following instructions from others.
 Children need these skills to communicate and get along with others in most social situations.

-Why children with autism spectrum disorder can be uncooperative
+Why children and teenagers with autism spectrum disorder can be uncooperative

 Younger children with ASD, or those with limited language, often have difficulty understanding instructions, which can make it harder for them to cooperate.
-This can happen if:
+This can happen in the following situations:

-- the instructions are too vague – children might have trouble cooperating if it isn’t clear what they’re supposed to do.
-For example, ‘Watch your shoes on the couch, Jo’ or ‘Do you want to go to bed, Susan?’
-Both children and adults with ASD often have difficulty deciphering unclear language.
+- The instructions are too vague – children might have trouble cooperating if it isn’t clear what they’re supposed to do.
+For example, ‘Watch your shoes on the couch, Jo’ or ‘Do you want to go to bed, Susan?’.
 It’s best to be as clear as possible.

-Children with little or no language can easily become frustrated if they can’t verbally express their feelings – this is true for children with and without ASD.
+Children with little or no language can easily get frustrated if they can’t verbally express their feelings – this is true for children with and without ASD.

-Children with ASD are sometimes uncooperative because they’re asked to do something they don’t like because of sensory issues – for example, going into a shop or eating foods with particular textures.
+Children with ASD are sometimes uncooperative when they’re asked to do something they don’t like because of sensory issues – for example, going into a noisy shop or eating foods with particular textures.

-Children with ASD can also have rigid, fixed ideas and behaviour that can interfere with their ability to take instructions.
+Children with ASD can have rigid, fixed ideas and behaviour that can interfere with their ability to take instructions.
 They can also find it hard to shift their attention from one thing to another.
-This might look like your child is being uncooperative when your child just needs time and help to move on or follow a new instruction.
+This might look like your child is being uncooperative when your child just needs time and help to move on to a new activity or follow a new instruction.

 Finally, uncooperative behaviour sometimes lets children get out of situations they don’t like.
-When children with ASD don’t want to do something – such as packing away toys or doing household chores – a tired or frustrated parent might understandably find it easier to let them get out of it, rather than forcing the issue.
+When children with ASD don’t want to do something – like packing away toys or doing household chores – it might understandably be easier for tired or frustrated parents to let them get out of it, rather than forcing the issue.

-Helping children with autism spectrum disorder be more cooperative: tips
+Helping your child with autism spectrum disorder be more cooperative: tips

 The strategies outlined below are designed to strengthen your child’s cooperative spirit and head off difficult situations before they come up.